project-chip/matter.js/README.md

 You can build and test the packages separately or aly by using `npm run build` or `npm run test` on root package level.

+## Code style

+The project contains eslint as linter and typescript-formatter as formatter.
+The configuration files are located in the root directory and are valid for all packages.

+The following commands are available:

+* `npm run lint`: runs eslint on all packages and outputs the results and errors
+* `npm run lint-fix`: runs eslint on all packages and tries to fix the errors
+* `npm run format`: runs typescript-formatter on all packages and formats the code.
+Files will be changed in place.
+* `npm run format-check`: runs typescript-formatter on all packages and checks if the code is formatted correctly.
+If not it will output the files that need to be formatted.

 ## Current status

 This is work in progress.